Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/add-several-users-at-the-same-time.md

 ### <a name="still-having-problems-when-adding-users-to-microsoft-365"></a>¿Sigue teniendo problemas al agregar usuarios a Microsoft 365?

-- **Asegúrese una vez más de que el archivo tenga un formato correcto.** Compruebe que los encabezados de las columnas coincidan con los encabezados del archivo de muestra.
-Asegúrese de haber respetado los límites de longitud y de que los campos estén separados por comas.
+- **Double-check that the spreadsheet is formatted correctly.** Check the column headings to make sure they match the headings in the sample file.
+Make sure you're following the rules for character lengths and that each field is separated by a comma.

-- **Si no ve los nuevos usuarios en Microsoft 365, espere unos minutos.** Los cambios pueden tardar un poco en pasar por todos los servicios de Microsoft 365.
+- **Si no ve los nuevos usuarios en Microsoft 365 de inmediato, espere unos minutos.** Los cambios pueden tardar un poco en recorrer todos los servicios de Microsoft 365.

 ## <a name="related-articles"></a>Artículos relacionados